 You may recognize this team from the movie Moneyball, which highlights the A's ability to compete in Major League Baseball despite their financial limitations.

-Though the Golden State Warriors are based in Oakland, their fan base spans the whole San Francisco Bay Area as this region's only NBA team.
+Even though the Golden State Warriors are based in SF, their fan base spans the whole San Francisco Bay Area as this region's only NBA team.
 The Dubs compete in the Western Conference Pacific Division.

-Their regular season runs from late October through mid April, and all home games are played at the Oracle Arena in Oakland.
+Their regular season runs from late October through mid April, and all home games are played at the Chase Center in San Francisco.

-For the last two consecutive years, the Warriors have made it to the NBA Finals against the same team, the Cleveland Cavaliers, winning in 2015 and losing the title in 2016.
-In total, the franchise has won four championships.
+In total, the franchise has won seven championships.
 If you are anywhere close to the area during a game, I highly recommend these San Francisco sports events.